Specifications for the organisation of the Micro Cup – World Championship –

 a.
 Jury

-Shall be international, according to ISAF RRS Appendix N.
+Shall be international, according to WORLD SAILING RRS Appendix N.

 b.
 Race Committee

-The Chairman of the Race Committee shall be an ISAF International Race Officer (see ISAF Regulation 18)
+The chairman of the race committee shall be a World Sailing International Race Officer (see WORLD SAILING Regulation 18);

-If not, IMCCA may appoint a Race Adviser (to be paid by the Organisation).
+If not, IMCCA may appoint a Race Adviser (The whole race committee staff is to be paid by the organisation);

 c.
 Measurement Committee